NyasimiPhilip/0-source-control-system/README.md

 # PyGit: A Python Implementation of Git

-PyGit is a lightweight implementation of Git's core functionality in Python, designed to help understand Git's internal workings.
+PyGit is a lightweight implementation of Git's core functionality in Python.
 This project implements the fundamental concepts of version control including commits, branches, merging, and remote operations.

 ## Features